paulscherrerinstitute/ecmccomp/README.md

 * Check that the component type matches the slave type (2PH_STEPPER_DRV).

 Note: If defined desired current/voltage is higher than either what is supported by the slave drive or by the motor/component then the setting will be automatically reduced without warning(or stopping the IOC).

+# Known Issues

+## RLS SSI on EL5042
+When configuring RLS 26 bit SSI encoder to run on EL5042, the error led is on and teh ready bit is not set.
+The value seems to update fine.
+Reason unkown.